mrworf/iceshelf/README.md

 Using the `--list sets` option, iceshelf will list the necessary backups you need to restore and in the order to do it.
 If a file was moved, the tool will display what the original name was and what the new name is supposed to be.

+There is also an experimental tool called [iceshelf-restore](README.iceshelf-restore.md) which you can use to more easily extract a backup.
+It will use your `iceshelf.conf` file and do all the validation as well as potential repair as needed.

 ## After doing some development on the code, how will I know something didn't break?

 Please use the testsuite and run a complete iteration with GPG and PAR2.
 Also extend the suite if needed to cover any specific testcase which was previously missed.